kozohosok/aws-api-request/README.md

 default region could be specified by environment variable (AWS_DEFAULT_REGION).

-proxy credentials to be supplied, if any, by environment variable (HTTPS_PROXY_B64) with Base64 encoded.
+proxy credentials to be supplied, if any, with Base64 encoded.

 **parameters:**
 - region